julianchurchill/text-adventure/README.md

 Done
 ====

+- [FEATURE] Read a model setup from a plain text file
 - [FEATURE] The user must be able to scroll the main text view when it gets full up
 - [FEATURE] Add ability to pick up objects from the current location
 - [FEATURE] Add ability to examine items in the inventory